 Levels and age guidelines are as follows:

 For children who are new to MYSL, assign the child to the lowest skill level that spans their age as of January 1.
 If a child has skied at least 10 times, consider advancing them one skill level.
 It is common for kids to repeat skill levels, so returning families need to choose a skill level based on last season’s performance, but still staying within the age ranges.
 Coaches will assess children at the first meeting, but it is important for parents to accurately assign levels by age during the registration process.

 Classic ski lessons: (club equipment rentals available)

-Level I: Ages 4-5 (parents ski along with the child) ; Will not use ski poles.
+Level I: Ages 4-5 (parents ski or walk along with the child) ; Will not use ski poles.